Hyarcher/WayOfTheDragon/README.md

 By clicking the gear icon on the ViewCalendarPage the user is redirected to the ApplicationSettingsPage.
 The user can use the radio buttons to toggle between a default or dark theme.
 This only works for the ApplicationSettingsPage.

+- Testing

+Testing can be found within the Public/Testing folder.

 Enjoy the application :)